This post may contain affiliate links. See our disclosure policy.

 - Add all ingredients except cheese to a blender.
 Blend until smooth (about 20 seconds), scraping down the sides as needed.

-- Pulse in the cheese about 3-4 times until evenly incorporated.
+- Pulse in the cheese 3-4 times until evenly incorporated.

-- Pour the batter into a greased mini muffin tin and bake for 15-20 minutes.
+- Pour the batter into a greased mini muffin tin.

-- Use Quality Ingredients: Use high-quality ingredients, especially cheese and tapioca flour.
-Freshly grated cheese will enhance the flavor and texture of your cheese bread.
+- Use Quality Ingredients: Freshly grated cheese makes all the difference.
+Use high-quality ingredients, especially cheese and tapioca flour.

-- Freeze for Later: Shape dough balls, freeze on a tray, and store in a freezer bag.
-Bake directly from frozen by adding a few extra minutes to the baking time.
+- Freeze for Later: Shape the dough balls, freeze on a tray, then store in a freezer bag.
+Bake directly from frozen by adding a few extra minutes.

 More Bread Recipes to Try